sfneal/Deployer/Deployer/aws/ecs/readme.md

  3. **Record the VPC ID value** for your container instance.
 Later, you create a **security group** and an **Amazon EFS file system** in this **VPC**.
  4. Open the security group to view its details.
  5. Record the **Group ID**.
 Later, you allow **inbound traffic** from this **security group** to your Amazon EFS file system.
+ 6. Ensure that the **port exposed by your application** is made available by the EC2 instance's security group